Why Enterprises Are Switching to SAP S/4HANA

 Why Marketers Target ServiceNow Users

-Organizations that have implemented ServiceNow demonstrate many of the characteristics that make them attractive as an audience segment for those that sell consulting services or professional services to enterprise customers.
+Organizations using ServiceNow demonstrate many of the characteristics that make them attractive as an audience segment for those who sell consulting services or professional services to enterprise customers.

 Examples include having adequate budgets for investing in enterprise software, executive buy-in to digital transformation initiatives, and a technical team that can manage a complex platform and continually find ways to augment the value associated with their current technology investments.